-Let’s face it, just getting out the door with a toddler can try our patience.
+Let’s face it, just getting out the door with young kids can try our patience.
 If you are hoping to get an early start on a hike, it’s best to get ready the night before.
-This will include choosing your hike and getting all your toddler hiking essentials ready.
+This will include choosing your family hike and getting all your toddler hiking gear ready.

-Are you planning on having your toddler hike the majority of the hike or will you carry your toddler most of the way?
+Are you planning on having your toddler hike the majority of the trail or will you use a toddler carrier most of the way?
 If there’s one thing we know about hiking with toddlers, it’s that they will want to walk!
 So take that into account when you plan how long your hike will take and how many snacks to pack!

 Some toddlers are excellent nappers – they fall asleep anywhere!
 Neither of our kids were those toddlers.
-We got lucky once in a while with a nap on-the-go, but we’d often compromise and do hikes early the morning and make it back for nap time.
-We’d always have to be on the lookout for eyes closing in the car seat on the way home though!
+We got lucky once in a while with them falling asleep in their toddler hiking carrier, but we could never count on it.
+Whenever we went hiking with our toddler, we’d typically go early the morning so we could make it back home for their nap time.

-For toddlers who are still on two naps a day, you can do one good nap at home, then plan to do one nap on-the-go.
+For toddlers who are still on two naps a day, you can do one good nap at home, then try to get one nap on the trail in their hiking toddler carrier.
 If your toddler doesn’t nap on-the-go like you planned, you can always make up for it with an earlier bedtime.
-Do what works best for your family and your toddler’s nap schedule.
+When hiking with toddlers, we recommend doing what works best for your family and your child’s nap schedule.

-Picking a toddler friendly hike will also depend on the age of your toddler.
-If your toddler is newly walking, try for easier trails without a lot of rocks and tree roots to trip over.
-If your toddler is older (closing in on 3 years old), find a trail with fun rocks and logs to climb on.
+We’ve found that the definition of a toddler friendly hike depends on the age of your toddler.
+For example, if your toddler is newly walking, try for easier hiking trails without a lot of rocks and tree roots to trip over.
+However, if your child is older (closing in on 3 years old), find a trail with lots of fun rocks and logs to climb on.

 If you give toddlers enough time, I’m certain you’ll be surprised at how far they can walk.

-If you plan on carrying your toddler and doing a more difficult hike, you can always pick flat portions of the hike to let your toddler out of the carrier to get their legs moving.
-For extra long hikes, make sure you carve out enough time for your toddler to burn some energy.
-This will keep everyone happy.
+If you plan on using a toddler carrier for hiking on a more difficult hike, you can always pick flat portions of the trail to let your toddler out of the carrier to get their legs moving.
+In our experience, you can’t keep your toddler in their hiking carrier too long – giving your child enough time to burn some energy keeps everyone happy.

 Regardless of how great a hiker your toddler is, plan extra time.
-Between getting ready for the hike, driving and actually getting going once you get to the trail will all take longer than you expect.
+Between getting ready for your family hike, driving to the trailhead and actually getting going once you get to the trail, will all take longer than you expect.

 For the actual hike, it’s time to slow down and see the world from your toddler’s perspective.
 They are going to be interested in every ant, every rock and anything else that you probably would have completely overlooked.

-It’s best to go with no expectations other than to have a fun outing.
+It’s best to go with no expectations, other than to have a fun family outing.
 You might not make it to your destination, or you might need to turn back earlier than you had hoped.
-In fact, it might turn out to be a complete disaster.
-But be persistent and get out often.
-Some days are going to be wonderful and some days… aren’t.
-That’s ok.

 If you want to get your toddler walking, games are the perfect way to keep your toddler moving.

-Some fun games you can play on the trail with toddlers are:
+Some fun games you can play on the hiking trail with toddlers are:

 - Hide and Seek – Obviously adjusted to the age of your toddler.

-- Scavenger Hunt – Make up a list of fun items to find on the trail, you can even print them out with pictures for your toddler or get this fun set of cards.
+- Scavenger Hunt – Make up a list of fun items for your kids to find on the trail.
+Make it super fun for them with this set of toddler scavenger hunt cards.

 - Sing songs – Here are some great hiking songs for families.

-- Hide Animals – Have one parent go up ahead slightly and hide small animals along the trail.
+- Hide Animals – A game we loved playing with our kids was to have one parent run ahead a little and hide small animals along the trail.
 Kids will love running along the trail looking for the next animal.